 1. Publish content every day.

 You can write new content, or recycle older content, but every day your website should be updated with new content that is so intriguing that it makes your website visitors want to subscribe to premium content.
-On that note, do your best to publish mostly evergreen content, that way your articles have a longer shelf-life in search engines and for users.
+On that note, do your best to publish a good amount of evergreen content, that way your articles have a longer shelf-life in search engines and for users.
 Read What is Evergreen Content?
 (And How Are Publishers Are Using It?) for more.

 2. Optimize everything you publish.

-It’s no secret that content should be optimized for search engines and readers in order to rank highly when someone Google’s a phrase related to your content.
+It’s no secret that content should be optimized for search engines and readers in order to rank highly when someone Googles a phrase related to your content.
 If the words don’t exist in your article, Google isn’t likely to rank it.
-Gone are the days of piffy three and four-word headlines.
+Gone are the days of pithy three and four-word headlines.
 These days it’s all about understanding user intent when they search for topics online.

 I’m going to let you in on a secret.
-Check out our Mequoda SEO Scorecard.
+Attend our upcoming webinar on the 21 Steps for Mastering the Mequoda SEO Scorecard.
 This is the scorecard that we use at Mequoda, and the SEO scorecard we use to train our clients on writing SEO’d website content.

 It’s a very simple outline that helps new editors cross all their t’s and dot all their i’s.
 We developed this SEO scorecard based on composite research about what our clients’ top ranked posts have in common.